 - Contact the actual business that supposedly sent the e-mail to verify that the e-mail is genuine.

 - If you are requested to act quickly or there is an emergency, it may be a scam.
 Fraudsters create a sense of urgency to get you to act impulsively.

 - If you receive a request for personal information from a business or financial institution, always look up the main contact information for the requesting company on an independent source (phone book, trusted Internet directory, legitimate billing statement, etc.) and use that contact information to verify the legitimacy of the request.

 - Remember if it looks too good to be true, it probably is.

-To receive the latest information about cyber scams, please go to the FBI website (www.fbi.gov) and sign up for e-mail alerts by clicking on one of the red envelopes.
+To receive the latest information about cyber scams, please go to the FBI website and sign up for e-mail alerts by clicking the envelope in the upper right corner of the page.
 If you have received a scam e-mail, please notify the IC3 by filing a complaint at www.ic3.gov.

 For more information on e-scams, please visit the FBI’s New E-Scams and Warnings webpage at www.fbi.gov/scams-safety/e-scams.